Pullusb/SB_path_actions/README.md

 ### 2.8 Version :

-Add a folder icon button at the right of the topbar allow to open Blend's current directory
+Add a folder icon button at the right of the topbar that open Blend's current directory

 ![OpenBlendFolder](https://github.com/Pullusb/images_repo/blob/master/Bl_PathAction_OpenBlendFolder28.png)